Introduction

 Implementation

-Download the .json lottie file and copy it into your project!
+Download the .json lottie files and copy it into /assets folder in your project!

 import LottieView from 'lottie-react-native';